demestoss/zellij-smart-sessionizer/README.md

 If you run this script inside `Zellij` you will be offered the same selection steps.
 But after selection, it will open a new tab with the selected session `basename` and Layout

-_Feature_: Not all layouts will be provided in this case, It's kinda smart and will not provide layouts that contain `tabs` options inside it, because you cannot create tabs inside the tab.
+_Note_: Not all layouts will be provided in this case, It's kinda smart and will not provide layouts that contain `tabs` options inside it, because you cannot create tabs inside the tab.

 ## Passing session name argument